emissary-ingress/emissary/docs/user-guide/getting-started.md

 # Getting Started with Ambassador

-Ambassador is a microservices API Gateway.
+Ambassador is an open source, Kubernetes-native API Gateway.
 We'll do a quick tour of Ambassador with a demo configuration, before walking through how to deploy Ambassador in Kubernetes with a custom configuration.

 ## 1. Running the demo configuration